jlin95/experimenting-with-data/README.md

 To switch to view visualizations for another assay, simply use the dropdown located in the top left corner to view.

-To view the compounds' structure, Victory has this really neat feature that allows you to just drag over a certain area of the plot.
+To view the compounds' structure, [Victory](https://formidable.com/open-source/victory/)) has this really neat feature that allows you to just drag over a certain area of the plot.
 Just drag over an area you want to view and the relevant compounds will show up below the scatter plot.
+(It's a bit janky).

-Select 1 data point at a time.
+Hence, select 1 data point at a time to view the rendering of the compound structure.

 ## Some assumptions and considerations made

-In this challenge, in the spirit of rapid prototyping, I started with using d3, but after toiling for a longer than expected time on dealing with d3 v5, I decided to go with an alternate library called Victory, where I could construct scatter plots much more quickly.
+In the spirit of rapid prototyping, I started with using d3, but after toiling for a longer than expected time on dealing with d3 v5, I decided to go with an alternate library called Victory, where I could construct scatter plots much more quickly.

 A quick note to make as well was that I'd removed the first header in the csv - I recognize that at some point focusing too much time on stripping away the first row for csv parsing would take away precious time from actually coding up the visualizations.